 - Ear plugs, if you are a light sleeper

 - Art supplies: sketchbook, colored pencils/pens/paints, etc.

 - Treats…a little chocolate, some candy, gum, mints, etc.

 - Some people find that grapefruit seed extract tablets or Pepto-Bismol help with stomach issues

 - Non-drowsy Dramamine or other remedy if you tend toward motion sickness on curvy roads or boat travel.

 - If enjoying decaf coffee or decaf black tea is important to you, please bring your own as there are no decaf products at Villa Sumaya.

 - Anything that you would be devastated to lose, break, have stolen, or become drenched.

-If you have extra space in your luggage, please ask us about carrying down some donations for our local partners.
+If you have extra space in your luggage, please consider carrying down donations for our service partners.